 HANANIAH: Who was he?

-We already live in a time when Jesus’ message is being trampled on and those that proclaim it are in danger of being torn to pieces (Mt.7: 6).
-We do not want to hear about an angry God that can do to our sinful world what He did to Noah and his generation and to Lot and his cities (Lk.17: 26-37).
-According to Romans 1: 18-32, our conditions have been deliberately created by sinful humans to oppose the Creator and therefore our world is already sentenced to be judged.
-The world will face the wrath of the Lamb and not a merciful Savior (Rev.6: 15-17).
-Instead of repenting and pleading with God for mercy, mankind shall blame and curse God for their evil ways (Rev.16: 21; 22: 10-11).
+We already live in a time when Jesus’ message is being trampled on and those that proclaim it are in danger of being torn to pieces (Matthew 7:6).
+We do not want to hear about an angry God that can do to our sinful world what He did to Noah and his generation and to Lot and his cities (Luke 17:26-37).
+According to Romans 1:18-32, our conditions have been deliberately created by sinful humans to oppose the Creator and therefore our world is already sentenced to be judged.
+The world will face the wrath of the Lamb and not a merciful Savior (Revelation 6:15-17).
+Instead of repenting and pleading with God for mercy, mankind shall blame and curse God for their evil ways (Revelation 16:21; 22:10-11).
 Jesus concluded, “Behold, I am coming soon!
-My reward is with me, and I will give to everyone according to what he has done” (Rev.22: 12).
+My reward is with me, and I will give to everyone according to what he has done” (Revelation 22:12).